intershop/intershop-pwa/docs/state-management.md

 ### Reducer

-The exported function for the reducer should be named like the sub-state + 'Reducer' in camelCase.
+The exported function for the reducer should be named like the substate + 'Reducer' in camelCase.

 ```typescript
 export function fooReducer(state = initialState, action: FooAction): FooState {